XDalexdi/MidtermSpring2026/docs/refactoring-report.md

 I strictly preserved the existing gameplay quirks.
 The bot still cannot play Reverse cards (it falls back to drawing).
 Humans can still type "draw" even when they hold a legal card.
 Hand arrays are still printed openly to the terminal.
 Illegal index inputs still result in a penalty draw and skipped turn.

 ## What risks remain?
+The project has now been fully integrated into a single, compiling `Main.java` file that successfully leverages the extracted `UnoRules.java` class.
+All characterization tests currently pass, and the CLI runs as expected.

-The application still relies heavily on global, mutable static variables (`hands`, `deck`, `discard`, `currentPlayer`).
+However, a structural risk remains: the application still relies heavily on global, mutable static variables (`hands`, `deck`, `discard`, `currentPlayer`).
 While the rules are separated, the game state itself is tightly coupled to the `Main` class, meaning we could not easily run two games in parallel or easily swap out the console view for a GUI without further decoupling.